williamwu88/Flying-Stickman/README.md

 ### Iterator

 The Iterator class is an abstract class which has two pure virtual method getNext() and hasNext().
 ObstacleIterator class is the concrete implementation of Iterator class.
-The ObstacleIterable has one method createIterator, which creates an obstacle iterator based on obstacle_data in the config file.
+The ObstacleIterable has one method createIterator(), which creates an obstacle iterator based on obstacle_data in the config file.

+# Test interface for stage 3

+Uncomment following two lines "Create test version of the game" to enable test interface, which will replace background and gets into test interface to monitor collision status and player x, y velocity.